huginn/huginn/doc/manual/installation.md

 If not stated otherwise all commands should be run as user with sudo permissions or as root.

+When having problems during the installation please check the [troubleshooting](#troubleshooting) section.

 ## Overview

 The Huginn installation consists of setting up the following components: